Schinus terebinthifolia: Cultivation and uses

 Brazilian pepper is widely grown as an ornamental plant in frost-free regions of South America for its foliage and fruit.
-In its native habitat it is a melliferous flower and is the main source of food for the stingless bee Tetragonisca angustula, which is an important honey producer in Central and South America.
+In its native habitat, it is a melliferous flower and is the main source of food for the stingless bee Tetragonisca angustula, which is an important honey producer in Central and South America.

 Although it is not a true pepper (Piper), its dried drupes are often sold as pink peppercorns, as are the fruits from the related species Schinus molle (Peruvian peppertree).
 The seeds can be used as a spice, adding a pepper-like taste to food.
 They are usually sold in a dry state and have a bright pink color.
 They are less often sold pickled in brine, where they have a dull, almost green hue.

-Planted originally as an ornamental outside of its native range, Brazilian pepper has become widespread and is considered an invasive species in many subtropical regions with moderate to high rainfall, including parts or all of Australia, the Bahamas, Bermuda, southern China, Cuba, Fiji, French Polynesia, Guam, Hawaii, Malta, the Marshall Islands, Mauritius, New Caledonia, New Zealand, Norfolk Island, Puerto Rico, Réunion, South Africa and the United States.
-In drier areas, such as Israel and southern California, it is also grown, but has not generally proven invasive.
+Planted originally as an ornamental outside of its native range, Brazilian pepper has become widespread and is considered an invasive species in many subtropical regions with moderate to high rainfall, including parts or all of Australia, the Bahamas, Bermuda, southern China, Cuba, Fiji, French Polynesia, Guam, Malta, the Marshall Islands, Mauritius, New Caledonia, New Zealand, Norfolk Island, Puerto Rico, Réunion, South Africa, and the United States including Hawaii.
+In drier areas, such as Israel and Southern California, it is also grown, but has not generally proven invasive.
 In California, it is considered invasive in coastal regions by the California Invasive Plant Council.

 Brazilian pepper is hard to control because it produces basal shoots if the trunk is cut.
 Trees also produce abundant seeds that are dispersed by birds and ants.
 This same hardiness makes the tree highly useful for reforestation in its native environment, but enables it to become invasive outside of its natural range.